10 Things Everyone Hates About Marketing

 Introduction

 When it comes to things everyone hates about marketing, it invades our daily lives—whether it’s the display ads you see online or the jingle that plays on repeat during your car ride home.
 It’s a constant presence, but despite that, many people have mixed feelings about it.
 Marketing often comes under scrutiny, whether for selling something artificial or using outdated methods.
 Below, we’ve listed the top ten things people hate about marketing—and, better yet, how to fix them.
-If you’ve ever been irritated by a pushy sales pitch or an ad that plays on an endless loop, keep reading as we dig into what’s wrong with marketing today!
+If you’ve ever been irritated by a pushy sales pitch or an ad that plays on an endless loop, keep reading as we dig into the things everyone hates about marketing!

 Here are 10 Things Everyone Hates About Marketing